 Popular all over South America, empanadas are stuffed pastries that can either be sweet or savoury.
 Typical Colombian empanadas are filled with beef, chicken or cheese, as well as with rice and coriander.
 They are fried, whereas the Chilean or Argentinean versions are often baked.
 But as seems to be a worldwide rule, the more unhealthy it is, the better the taste!

 Thinking of a trip to Colombia to taste these dishes yourself?
-Have a look at our Colombia adventure tours here.
+We specialise in organising authentic tours to Colombia!
+Take a look at our award-winning itineraries below or visit our website to find out more about Colombia.

 Green plantain is a savoury type of banana that is popular all over Latin America.
 For Patacones, it is squashed into thick pancakes, then deep fried in vegetable oil until golden brown.